mintsuki/fvwm95/README.md

 **This is something you might want to avoid, so think twice before deciding to install fvwm95 on a production machine.**

 ---
-To switch to a ISO-8859-1 locale on Debian, edit the file `/etc/locale.gen` (as root).
+To switch to a ISO-8859-1 locale on Debian/Ubuntu/Arch, edit the file `/etc/locale.gen` (as root).

 In this file, comment out any UTF-8 lines corresponding to your locale, and uncomment the ones that specify `ISO-8859-1`.